Peter Knight; Gay Woods; Bob Johnson; Tim Harries.Guest drummers - Gerry Conway; Dave Mattacks.

 And a little later Peter said: " Park did not forbid it.
 They suggested that maybe it wasn't suitable material for that album.
 We had the choice.
 Either we could make a stand in which case it would have been included, or we could trust Park's judgement.
 We chose the latter.
 In hindsight I feel it was the wrong decision.
 Not because of a matter of principle, but because the song is a great song and perfectly suitable for Steeleye.
 Performing it on gigs proved that"

 (23 dates).
-Rick Kemp on bass while Tim Harries moved across to guitar.
-I heard 'There was a Wealthy Merchant' played on this tour but I don't think it was played often.
-The 'Hat' song was dropped at points on this tour.
+The first Steeleye tour with no Bob Johnson since 1978.
+Rick Kemp joins the band once again on bass while Tim Harries moved across to guitar.
 With Bob having left it impacted how many new album tracks were played although Rick's return did mean the return of 'Robbery with Violins' .
-I see His Blood upon the Rose, Beyond the Dreaming Place and WHite Cliffs of Dover were all introduced and the band continued to play Starting Robin and Stuttering Lovers despite neither making the grade for the album.
-This tour was also filmed but as per 1999 has never been seen, almost certainly due to the changes in 2001.
+I see His Blood upon the Rose, Beyond the Dreaming Place and White Cliffs of Dover were all introduced and the band continued to play Starting Robin and Stuttering Lovers despite neither making the grade for the album.

 Set List: Horkstow Grange or Old Turf Fire; John of Ditchford; Who Told the Butcher; Prickly Bush (sung by Tim); Bonny Birdy; I see his Blood upon the Rose; Robbery with Violins; Stuttering Lovers; Old Maid in The Garrett (Not every time); Beyond the Dreaming Place; Staring Robin; Thomas the Rhymer; White Cliffs of Dover; encore: All Around My Hat; The Masons Apron.